panduz86/adk_project/README.md

 # Wine Cellar Management Agent

-An intelligent wine cellar management system built with Google's Agent Development Kit (ADK).
-This project demonstrates a multi-agent architecture with MCP (Model Context Protocol) integration for managing wine recommendations, cellar inventory, reviews, and wine purchases.
+This is a multi-agent wine cellar management system built with Google's Agent Development Kit (ADK) that demonstrates advanced agentic patterns including agent orchestration, MCP (Model Context Protocol) integration, and A2A (Agent-to-Agent) communication.

 ## Overview